ht0324/ht0324.github.io/_posts/2025-02-12-Smarter-than-LLM.md

 While MMLU is currently a very saturated benchmark, it's important to remember that there are many other, even more challenging evaluations out there.
 For example, Dan Hendrycks' "Humanities Final Exam" benchmark features problems so difficult that even Terence Tao participated in their creation.
 These are exceptionally hard questions, and I doubt I could answer even one correctly.

 Yet, even on these incredibly demanding benchmarks, LLMs are starting to achieve non-zero scores, albeit low percentages.
-This continued progress, even on the most difficult tests, is a testament to the rapid advancements in the field.
+And I see no reason why they won't continue to improve.

 ---
 <br />

 This experience has made me reconsider the trajectory of LLM development.
 If current models like GPT-4.5 (or whatever the current leading model is) can outperform the average person (and even me!) on a challenging benchmark like MMLU, what will the landscape look like in five years?

 The pace of progress is astonishing, and this interactive test provides a tangible glimpse into that future.
 It's a future where LLMs will likely possess knowledge and reasoning abilities that surpass those of many humans in specific, measurable ways.
-It's a future we need to understand and prepare for.
+It's a future we need to understand and prepare for, and it is already here.